 As your blog post goes live and begins to generate traffic, be sure to monitor, on either a weekly or monthly basis, the number of impressions and clicks it is receiving.
 This process will allow you to determine whether each specific post is successful and if there are any errors.
 Search for your post on Google, and make sure the descriptions and images are showing up correctly.
 Over time, monitoring the traction of each post will enable you to establish a benchmark for determining which topics receive the most interest, as well as which style and language works best for your audience.

 Although there may be other considerations for you when writing your blog (such as the brand voice or style of writing you should use), I don’t believe in offering advice this far down the funnel.
-Instead, I encourage people to find the unique style of language that they feel best reflects their own personal thoughts and ideas.
-But once this style is found, incorporating the above tips into your posts will serve as the best way to ensure your thoughts and ideas can be found, engaged with, and enjoyed by your target audience and viewership.
+Instead, I encourage people to find the unique style of language they feel best reflects their own personal thoughts and ideas.
+But once this style is found, incorporating the above tips into your posts will help ensure your thoughts and ideas can be found, engaged with, and enjoyed by your target audience.